Exhibit 1. Low-Basis Stock De-Risking Methods

 The information in this paper may contain projections or other forward-looking statements regarding future events, targets, forecasts or expectations regarding the strategies described herein, and is only current as of the date indicated.
 There is no assurance that such events or targets will be achieved, and may be significantly different from that shown here.
 The information in this document, including statements concerning financial market trends, is based on current market conditions, which will fluctuate and may be superseded by subsequent market events or for other reasons.

-1. Underperformance of pre-tax returns: tax aware strategies are investment strategies with the associated risk of pre-tax returns meaningfully underperforming expectations.
+Like any investment strategy designed to generate pre-tax returns, tax-aware investment strategies are subject to the risk of pre-tax returns meaningfully underperforming expectations.